 CMMI was developed by Carnegie Mellon University as part of the CMMI project.
-Its goal was to make maturity models – which measure the ability of organizations to have ongoing improvement in a particular area – more effective and usable by integrating a number of models into one framework.
+Its goal was to make maturity models—which measure the ability of organizations to have ongoing improvement in a particular area—more effective and usable by integrating a number of models into a single framework.

 The project, whose main sponsors were the Office of the Secretary of Defense and the National Defense Industrial Association, included members of industry, government, and the Carnegie Mellon Software Engineering Institute (SEI).
 Models were initially created for the Department of Defense to assess the expertise and quality of software contractors.